 In typography, x-height is the distance between the baseline of a line of type and tops of the main body of lowercase letters (i.e. excluding ascenders or descenders).
 The x-height is a factor in typeface identification and readability.

-Typefaces with very large x-height relative to the total height of the font have shorter ascenders and descenders and thus less white space between lines of type.
+Typefaces with very large x-height relative to the ascender and cap height of the font have shorter ascenders and descenders and thus less white space between lines of type.
 Sans serif typefaces typically have large x-heights.

 Issues With X-Height